Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Existence of Billey-Postnikov decompositions

 Conversely, given a locally-trivial morphism $X \arr Y$ with fibre $F$ such that the cohomology $H^*(Y)$ of the base and the cohomology $H^*(F)$ of the fibre are concentrated in even degrees, we can argue as in the proof of Corollary \ref{C:bpcoh} that $H^*(X)$ is isomorphic to $H^*(Y) \otimes H^*(F)$.
 Thus $H^*(X)$ will be concentrated in even degrees, and if $H^*(Y)$ and $H^*(F)$ satisfy Poincar\'{e} duality, then so does $H^*(X)$.
 If there is a sequence

 in which all the morphisms are locally trivial, and all the fibres are rationally smooth Schubert varieties, then $H^*(X_i)$ satisfies Poincar\'{e} duality for all $i=0,\ldots,m$.
-In particular, $X^J(w)$ will be rationally smooth by the Carrell-Peterson theorem \cite{Ca94}.

-In the affine setting, the proof of the first part of Theorem \ref{T:affine_main} (concerning the existence of Grassmannian BP decompositions) is identical to the proof of Theorem \ref{T:bp2}, using Proposition \ref{P:affine_onesided} in place of Theorem \ref{T:onesidebp}.
-The analogue of the Ryan-Wolper theorem which forms the second part of Theorem \ref{T:affine_main} then follows immediately using the argument from the finite case above. \end{proof}

-Only limited results are known about BP decompositions outside of finite type.
+In particular, $X^J(w)$ will be rationally smooth by the Carrell-Peterson theorem \cite{Ca94}. \end{proof} Only limited results are known about BP decompositions outside of finite type.
+Billey and Crites have shown that if $X(w)$ is a rationally smooth Schubert variety of affine type $\tilde{A}$, then (a la Theorem \ref{T:leafbp}) either $w$ or $w^{-1}$ has a BP decomposition \cite{BC12}.
+Using this result, the proof of Theorem \ref{T:onesidebp} extends to the affine setting with minor modifications, and thus the Ryan-Wolper theorem also holds in affine type $\tilde{A}$.
+The framework of BP decompositions also allows us to prove \cite[Conjecture 1]{BC12}, that $X(w)$ is smooth in affine type $\tilde{A}$ if and only if $w$ avoids (as an affine permutation) $3412$ and $4231$.

 In \cite{RS12}, the authors show that right-sided BP decompositions exist for rationally smooth Schubert varieties in the full flag varieties of a large class of non-finite Weyl groups.
-Hence the Ryan-Wolper theorem holds for Schubert varieties $X^{\emptyset}(w)$ in this class via the application of Theorem \ref{T:bp1}.
+Hence the Ryan-Wolper theorem also holds for Schubert varieties $X^{\emptyset}(w)$ in this class via the application of Theorem \ref{T:bp1}.
 However, with the exception of $\tilde{A}_3$, all of the Coxeter groups in this class are of indefinite type.
 It is an open problem to prove the existence of BP decompositions for this class when $J$ is non-empty.

-Based on this evidence, the following conjecture seems plausible: \begin{conjecture} If $W$ is any Coxeter group, and $w$ belongs to $W^J$ with $P_w^J$ palindromic, then $w$ has a Grassmannian BP decomposition.
+Based on this evidence, the following conjecture seems plausible: \begin{conjecture} If $W$ is any Coxeter group, and $w$ belongs to $W^J$ with $P_w^J(t)$ palindromic, then $w$ has a Grassmannian BP decomposition.
 As a result, the Ryan-Wolper theorem holds in any Kac-Moody flag variety. \end{conjecture}